A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Introduction

 \section{Introduction}

-\acp{FWMAV} have long drawn inspiration from nature with the aim of replicating the agility, efficiency, and maneuverability of flying animals~\cite{rafee2025review}.
-These robots are particularly favorable for small-scale aerial platforms, as rotary- and fixed-wing counterparts suffer from strong Reynolds effects at low scales, whereas flapping wings retain aerodynamic efficiency through unsteady lift mechanisms.
-Considerable progress has been achieved in insect-scale designs using high-bandwidth soft actuators such as piezoelectric bimorphs~\cite{wood2005optimal} and dielectric elastomer actuators~\cite{chen2019controlled}, enabling demonstrations of robotic fruit flies and bees~\cite{wood2008first, yang2019bee+, jafferis2019untethered, ozaki2021wireless, chukewad2021robofly, bena2023high}.
-However, these sub-gram platforms remain constrained by limited flight duration, offboard power reliance, and minimal payload capacity, mainly due to the limitations rooted in the absence of engineered materials and fabrication methods capable of replicating insect biomechanics.
-To overcome this, researchers have designed small-scale \acp{FWMAV} below 100~g~\cite{rafee2025review}, leveraging their larger size to integrate onboard computation and power while maintaining strict \ac{SWaP} constraints.
-These systems, inspired by birds~\cite{yang2012micro,keennon2012development,zhang2017design,yang2018dove,tu2020scale,huang2022all,phan2024twist}, bats~\cite{ramezani2016bat,ramezani2017biomimetic,hoff2021bat,sihite2021integrated}, beetles~\cite{phan2017design,phan2020towards,phan2024passive}, dragonflies~\cite{gaissert2013inventing}, fruit flies and more~\cite{de2009design,richter2011untethered,nguyen2015performance,de2016delfly,roshanbin2017colibri,kiani2019new,karasek2018tailless,de2018quad,chin2020efficient,wu2024multi}, have extended operational endurance and flight complexity, marking an important evolution in flapping-wing robotics.
+\acp{FWMAV} have long drawn inspiration from nature to replicate the agility, efficiency, and maneuverability of flying animals~\cite{rafee2025review}.
+At micro-scales, flapping wings are particularly advantageous as they leverage unsteady lift mechanisms to maintain aerodynamic efficiency where traditional rotary- and fixed-wing designs suffer from severe Reynolds effects.
+Considerable progress has been achieved at the insect-scale ($<$1~g) using high-bandwidth soft actuators such as piezoelectric bimorphs~\cite{wood2005optimal} and dielectric elastomer actuators~\cite{chen2019controlled}, leading to milestone demonstrations of robotic flies and bees~\cite{wood2008first, yang2019bee+, jafferis2019untethered, ozaki2021wireless, chukewad2021robofly, bena2023high}.
+However, these sub-gram platforms remain largely tethered or duration-limited due to the absence of power-dense materials capable of replicating insect biomechanics.
+To overcome this, researchers have designed small-scale \acp{FWMAV} under 100~g~\cite{rafee2025review}, integrating onboard computation and power within strict \ac{SWaP} constraints.
+These systems, inspired by birds~\cite{yang2012micro,keennon2012development,zhang2017design,yang2018dove,tu2020scale,huang2022all,phan2024twist}, bats~\cite{ramezani2016bat,ramezani2017biomimetic,hoff2021bat,sihite2021integrated}, beetles~\cite{phan2017design,phan2020towards,phan2024passive}, dragonflies~\cite{gaissert2013inventing}, fruit flies and more~\cite{de2009design,richter2011untethered,nguyen2015performance,de2016delfly,roshanbin2017colibri,kiani2019new,karasek2018tailless,de2018quad,chin2020efficient,wu2024multi}, have significantly extended operational endurance and flight complexity, marking an important evolution in flapping-wing robotics.